 In other words, if you take six months of retroactive benefits in a lump sum payment at age 67 when your full retirement age is 66, your monthly Social Security payments going forward will be calculated as if you started taking payments at age 66 and a half.

 "There are many situations where taking the benefits in a lump sum would not be advisable because you are lowering your monthly benefits for the rest of your life," Settle says.
 "But if you expect a relatively short life expectancy, it makes sense.
 Giving up the money now and gaining it later assumes that you'll be around later to get it, which might not be the case if you don't expect to live long."

-You might think that you'll be able to invest the six months of retroactive benefits wisely, and that this makes taking the lump sum payment a sound financial move, even if you don't face a financial emergency or serious health problem.
+What if I want to invest that lump sum?You might think that you'll be able to invest the six months of retroactive benefits wisely, and that this makes taking the lump sum payment a sound financial move, even if you don't face a financial emergency or serious health problem.